nickarrow/ironverse/The Starforged (NickArrow)/Journals/Barille 01 - Beginnings.md

 CREWMAN
 We're under attack, someone's shooting!

 > Yeah, this is not ideal.
 This is a transport, not a warship.
-Not wanting to explode,
+Not wanting to be boarded, or explode....

 Barille reaches into his pocket and flips a black iron coin.
 He catches it.